ernest-s/market_research_agent_v2/architecture.md

 * Never decodes JWTs
 * Never writes to the database

-APIs enforce auth/session explicitly inside route handlers.
+All authorization decisions occur inside API handlers.

 ---